Bucanero06/ACP_Sample_Project/README.md

 ACP consumers can receive reimbursement up to $30.
 Consumers living on Tribal lands are eligible for reimbursement for up to $75.

-## Plan of action acquiring access and API documentation (in case this
+## Plan of action acquiring access and API documentation
 To get access and API documentation to create your consumer and business-facing applications, these are the steps:

 1. Visit the National Verifier staging site.